ik5/dotvim/README.md

  - Support documentation for programming languages, based on the original (neo)vim documentation engine
  - Support for external documentation using Zeal
  - Reload file when changed from outside
- - Working with error window (a.k.a. quickfix)
+ - Working with error window (a.k.a. quickfix and selection list)
  - In-line documentation
  - Thesaurus, grammer and dictionary spelling
  - Language Server support
+ - NeoVim Support

 ## Installation
 The following commands will clone the repo, symlink ~/.vimrc and update the bundles: